DITAS-Project/VDC-Request-Monitor/Readme.md

  * verbose => boolean to indicate if the agent should use verbose logging (recommended for debugging)
  * Authentication => boolean to indicate if the agent should check Authentication Headers
  * jwkURL => URL to get keys for JWT validation
+ * ForwardBenchmark => boolean to indicate if agent should report data to the BenchmarkScheduler
+ * BMSURL => URL of the BenchmarkScheduler where the data should be reported to

 An example file could look like this: